 The Committee recommends that Chapter 10 be consulted to instruct a jury on hostile work environment, definition of common terms, constructive discharge, or defenses such as bona fide occupational qualification, bona fide seniority system, or after-acquired evidence.

 The Committee notes, as stated above, that these instructions focus on employment claims under Title I of the ADA, and not Title III, which addresses public accommodations.
 In Lopez v.
 Catalina Channel Express, Inc., 974 F.3d 1030 (9th Cir.
 2020), the Ninth Circuit explained that discrimination under Title III of the ADA specifically includes a failure to remove architectural barriers in existing facilities of public accommodation when such removal is readily achievable.
-Announcing a new rule of burden-shifting in the Ninth Circuit, the court stated, “only if the plaintiff first makes a plausible showing that the barrier removal is readily achievable, does the defendant then have to negate that showing and prove that the removal is not readily achievable.”
-Id. at 1036.
+Announcing a new rule of burden-shifting in the Ninth Circuit, the Court stated, “only if the plaintiff first makes a plausible showing that the barrier removal is readily achievable, does the defendant then have to negate that showing and prove that the removal is not readily achievable.”
+Id. at 1036; see also Gilbert v.
+7-Eleven, Inc., 157 F.4th 1057, 1062-63

+(9th Cir.
+2025) (reaffirming the burden-shifting rule).
 Even if a defendant can demonstrate that the removal of a barrier is not readily achievable, the defendant may still be liable under the ADA if it fails to make its goods, services, facilities, privileges, advantages, or accommodations available through alternative methods so long as such methods are readily achievable.

+In Gilbert, the Court concluded that where a defendant fixes the property by removing the barriers to access, the voluntary remodeling demonstrates that barrier removal was readily achievable, and no further evidence is required of the plaintiff to prove his claim.
+Id.

+In Langer v.
+Kiser, 57 F.4th 1085 (9th Cir.
+2023), the Ninth Circuit held it was legal error to base a credibility determination on a plaintiff’s history of ADA litigation, on a plaintiff’s status as an accessibility advocate or “tester,” or on the plaintiff’s decision to forego claims against neighboring businesses, because past litigation history is not “a basis for questioning the sincerity” of a plaintiff’s intent to return to a facility, and “there is no past patronage or bona fide customer requirement to bring an ADA claim.”
+Id. at 1095-99.
+A court “may still make a credibility determination against a serial litigant, but there must be something other than the fact that the litigant files a lot of ADA cases to instill doubt in [their] testimony.”
+Id. at 1097.

+The Ninth Circuit explained in Langer that “the actual usage of the facility in question” is determinative of whether it is open to the public such that compliance with Title III of the ADA is mandated.
+Langer, 57 F.4th at 1102.
+“Absent information about actual usage, considerations such as the nature of the entity and the facility, as well as the public’s reasonable expectations regarding use of the facility, may further guide a court’s analysis.”
+Id.

 A retaliation instruction has been withdrawn based on the Ninth Circuit’s decision in Alvarado v.
 Cajun Operating Co., 588 F.3d 1261, 1270 (9th Cir.
 2009) (“Because we conclude that ADA retaliation claims are redressable only by equitable relief, no jury trial is available.”).
 A district court, however, may award nominal damages as equitable relief in an ADA retaliation claim.
 Bayer v.
 Neiman Marcus Grp., Inc., 861 F.3d 853, 874 (9th Cir.
 2017).

-Revised March 2025
+Revised December 2025